 Germany has three main mobile network providers:

 According to the latest in-depth study across the entire country, Telekom is the best mobile network provider in Germany for internet and phone reception in terms of availability, performance, and reliability.
-Vodafone comes in second and O2 as last.
+Vodafone comes in second and O2 as third.

 Which German mobile carrier should you choose?